 Good forage crops place a high demand for soil potassium, a nutrient critical for growing high-yield, high-quality alfalfa.
-Dan Wiersma, DuPont Pioneer, livestock information manager, offers some suggestions on managing potassium levels in alfalfa.
+Dan Wiersma, Pioneer livestock information manager, offers some suggestions on managing potassium levels in alfalfa.

 Why Potassium is Important

 Alfalfa plants require potassium for proper growth and development.
 Potassium plays an indirect role by acting as a catalyst, which regulates enzymatic processes in the plant.
 Potassium influences photosynthesis, cell division, carbohydrate production, protein synthesis, root development and tolerance to temperature extremes.
 It also can improve the crop's tolerance to drought by regulating water use and can minimize susceptibility to disease.

 In alfalfa, potassium is responsible for helping the plant withstand extreme cold temperatures during winter.
 It also helps with the critical processes of nitrogen fixation and nitrogen utilization.
 For alfalfa production, proper potassium fertility should be teamed with a soil pH management program to take full advantage of applied nutrients.

 Adequate and balanced nutrition maintains a plant's vigor and reduces vulnerability to stress.
 When in proper balance with nitrogen, phosphorus, sulfur and other micronutrients, sufficient potassium helps ensure high yields of quality forage.

 In recent years, the price of potash (K2O) has risen and is more volatile.
 During extremely high potash prices and challenging grain or milk prices, growers often pull back on applying full rates of potash.